asteroid-lang/asteroid/Asteroid User Guide.md

 1. search in directory where Asteroid is installed (path[0])
 1. search in subdirectory where Asteroid was started

+Modules defined by the Asteroid system should be loaded with the keyword `system` in order to avoid any clashes with locally defined modules.

 Say that you wanted to load the `math` module so you could execute a certain trigonometric function.
-The following Asteroid program imports the `math` module as well as the `io` (input/output) module.
-Only after importing them would you be able to complete the sine function below:
+The following Asteroid program loads the `math` module as well as the `io`  module.
+Only after loading them would you be able to complete the sine function below,
 ```
 load system "io".
 load system "math".